Aluminium hydride: Reduction of functional groups

 Alane and its derivatives are reducing reagents in organic synthesis based around group 13 hydrides.
 In solution—typically in ethereal solvents such tetrahydrofuran or diethyl ether—aluminium hydride forms complexes with Lewis bases, and reacts selectively with particular organic functional groups (e.g., with carboxylic acids and esters over organic halides and nitro groups), and although it is not a reagent of choice, it can react with carbon-carbon multiple bonds (i.e., through hydroalumination).
 Given its density, and with hydrogen content on the order of 10% by weight, some forms of alane are, as of 2016, active candidates for storing hydrogen and so for power generation in fuel cell applications, including electric vehicles.
 As of 2006 it was noted that further research was required to identify an efficient, economical way to reverse the process, regenerating alane from spent aluminium product.

 In organic chemistry, aluminium hydride is mainly used for the reduction of functional groups.
 In many ways, the reactivity of aluminium hydride is similar to that of lithium aluminium hydride.
 Aluminium hydride will reduce aldehydes, ketones, carboxylic acids, anhydrides, acid chlorides, esters, and lactones to their corresponding alcohols.
 Amides, nitriles, and oximes are reduced to their corresponding amines.

 In terms of functional group selectivity, alane differs from other hydride reagents.
 For example, in the following cyclohexanone reduction, lithium aluminium hydride gives a trans:cis ratio of 1.9 : 1, whereas aluminium hydride gives a trans:cis ratio of 7.3 : 1.

 Alane enables the hydroxymethylation of certain ketones (that is the replacement of C\sH by C\sCH2OH at the alpha position).
 The ketone itself is not reduced as it is "protected" as its enolate.

 Organohalides are reduced slowly or not at all by aluminium hydride.
 Therefore, reactive functional groups such as carboxylic acids can be reduced in the presence of halides.

-Aluminium hydride reduces ester in the presence of nitro groups.
+Aluminium hydride reduces esters in the presence of nitro groups.

 Aluminium hydride reduces acetals to half protected diols.

-Aluminium hydride reduces epoxide to the corresponding alcohol:
+Aluminium hydride reduces epoxides to their corresponding alcohols:

 The allylic rearrangement reaction carried out using aluminium hydride is a S_{N}2 reaction, and it is not sterically demanding:

 Aluminium hydride will reduce carbon dioxide to methane with heating: